medvednikov/v2/tutorials/building-a-simple-web-blog-with-vweb.md

 <img width=662 src="https://github.com/medvednikov/v2/blob/tutorial/tutorials/time.png?raw=true)">

 >You have to rebuild and restart the website every time you change the code.
-In the future vweb will detect changes and recompile the website in the background while it's running.
+In the future Vweb will detect changes and recompile the website in the background while it's running.

 The `.text(string)` method obviously returns a plain text document with the provided